ntricarichi22/Fantasyfootball/docs/CFC-SCOUTING-SPEC.md

 # CFC Front Office — Scouting Design Spec

-**Version:** 1.0
+**Version:** 3.0
-**Date:** May 13, 2026
+**Date:** May 14, 2026
 **Status:** Design locked — ready for mockup → code

+> **Revision note (v3.0):** Major redesign.
+The Scouting landing binder grid (Rankings drift / Rankings reminders / Trade up-down intel cards) is killed.
+The director's office is now a **chat-driven workspace** — open the office, the Director of Scouting greets you with their top 3 POVs, the chat surfaces inline actions (proposed trades, deep links to workrooms, one-click commits).
+Staff voice (College Scout) killed — the director is the only voice.
+Workrooms (Big Board, Draft Room, Mock Draft) are reached via deep links from the home screen OR from inline actions in the office chat.
+LLM-powered current-news intel is deferred — V1 briefings use closed-league data only.

 ---

 ## Purpose of This Document

-This document captures every design decision for the **Scouting door** — the College Scout's briefing room landing, the live draft War Room, and the surfaces that connect them.
+This document captures every design decision for the **Scouting door** — the Director of Scouting's office (chat-driven) and the workrooms reached from it (Big Board, Draft Room, Mock Draft).
 It is the handoff spec for implementation.
-A new chat or developer should be able to read this document and execute the build without referring to prior conversation.

-This document is **forward-looking**.
-The current implementation has no Scouting landing (the home screen's Scouting box routes directly into the War Room).
-This spec describes what the Scouting door becomes once it has a proper landing.

 This spec must be read alongside:
-- `/docs/CFC-APP-STATUS.md` (project-wide design system and non-negotiables)
+- `/docs/CFC-APP-STATUS.md` v3.0 (project-wide non-negotiables)
-- `CFC-HOME-SCREEN-SPEC.md` v2.1 (locked home screen — Scouting is one of three director doors)
-- `CFC-GM-OFFICE-SPEC.md` (locked GM Office)
-- `CFC-PRO-PERSONNEL-SPEC.md` (locked Pro Personnel — Scouting shares the binder-grid landing pattern with it)
+- `CFC-HOME-SCREEN-SPEC.md` v3.0 (home screen routes here)
+- `CFC-GM-OFFICE-SPEC.md` v3.0 (inbox is the central "what's new" surface; Scouting director files memos there)
+- `CFC-PRO-PERSONNEL-SPEC.md` v3.0 (peer director)
-- `CFC-RESEARCH-STRATEGY-SPEC.md` (locked R&S — Scouting reads R&S wants_more for trade-intel relevance)
+- `CFC-RESEARCH-STRATEGY-SPEC.md` v3.0 (peer director — Scouting reads R&S signals)

-The Scouting door is one of three directors reporting to the GM.
-Its lens is **looking forward** — the draft, the board, the rookies.
-The Scouting director's job is seasonal: quiet most of the year, busiest during draft prep and the live draft itself.
+The Scouting director's lens is **looking forward** — the draft, the board, the rookies.

 ---

 ## Section 1: Concept & Metaphor

-The Scouting door IS the **Director of Scouting's briefing room**.
-The user walks in and the director is already at the whiteboard with the board up.
-There are two voices in the room:
+The Scouting door is the **Director of Scouting's office**.
+The user walks in and the director is at the whiteboard, ready to talk.
+One voice in the room — the director themselves.
+No staff.
+The conversation is the surface.

-- **The Director of Scouting** — speaks on the cards.
-Has watched film, run the mocks, knows where the value sits in this class. *"Mendoza's sliding in the mocks — worth dropping him a few spots on our board."* The director prepared the board before you walked in.
-- **The College Scout** — staff, not the director.
-Lives in the chat.
-Pulls scouting reports, runs comparisons, answers prospect questions. *"Compare two prospects for me"* / *"Who's rising on draft boards?"* The scout is at the keyboard while the director is at the whiteboard.

-When the draft is live, the metaphor compresses — the door routes directly into the War Room and the briefing room collapses to the home screen's red-tier *"Boss, we're on the clock"* signal.
-The landing is for prep work; the War Room is for execution.

-The metaphor governs everything that follows: card design (player-anchored cards visually anchored to real prospects), voice rules (director on the board, scout in the chat), the persistent chat panel, and the door's seasonal rhythm (mostly quiet, then suddenly the busiest department in the building).
+When the user opens the office, the director greets them with their top 3 POVs as the opening message — specific, sharp, conversation-starting.
+The user can click any of those POVs to dive in, or type their own question.
+The director responds with prose AND inline actions where appropriate — a proposed trade rendered as a mini trade card with "Open in Builder" button, a deep link to the Big Board focused on a specific player, a one-click commit to move someone on the board.

+The director's job is seasonal: quiet most of the year, busy in draft prep, urgent on draft day.
+The home screen handles the "draft is live" signal directly (red briefing on the Scouting door's contextual entry).
+The office is where everything else happens.

 ---